 - Raw Shrimp: I recommend always using wild-caught shrimp (fresh or frozen) when available.

-- Assemble: Add the cooked orzo and shrimp to the large bowl with the tomatoes and toss.
-Pour the dressing over it, add the crumbled feta, and toss again.
+Step 6: Add the cooked orzo and shrimp to the bowl with the tomatoes and toss together.
+Pour over the dressing, add the feta, and toss again.

 Pro Tips

-Add more freshly squeezed lemon juice: This recipe calls for 1/4 cup of freshly squeezed lemon juice, but you may want to add more after tossing the salad and tasting it.
+➢Add more freshly squeezed lemon juice: This recipe calls for ¼ cup, but you may want to add more after tossing the salad and tasting it.
 You may also want to add a bit more salt, freshly ground black pepper, and olive oil to taste.

 Refrigerator: Store in an airtight container for up to 2 days.
-I recommend bringing it to room temperature for about 15 minutes to help bring out the flavors.
+I recommend letting it reach room temperature for about 15 minutes to bring out the flavors.
 Make sure to stir it well before serving, and you can re-moisten it with a fresh drizzle of olive oil and lemon juice.

 Mediterranean Shrimp Orzo Salad